-A If there is no longer a health plan, no COBRA coverage is available.
-If, however, the company offers another plan, you may be eligible for coverage under that plan.
+A If there is no longer a health plan, there is no COBRA coverage available.
+If, however, there is another plan offered by the company, you may be eligible to be covered under that plan.
 Union members who are covered by a collective bargaining agreement that provides for a medical plan also may be entitled to continued coverage.